27 Easy Ways To Make Christmas Money go further

 - Set a budget

-Work out a Christmas budget for everyone to follow.
-Remember you’re trying to have a debt free Christmas.
-Keep the budget low and make sure it is affordable for everyone involved.
+Work out a Christmas money budget for everyone to follow.
+Remember you’re trying to have a debt-free Christmas.
+Keep the Christmas budget low and make sure it is affordable for everyone involved.
 Remember Christmas is only one day.
 Work out how much you can afford to spend and stick to it.
 Think about who you have to buy gifts for and work out how much you can afford to spend per person.
 For more information on how to set up a Christmas budget read this post

 - Follow the four present rule

 The four present rule is when you buy your child something they want, something they need, something to wear and something to read.
 This is an especially good rule to follow if you have lots of kids to buy presents for.
+You can read this really helpful guide to the four present rule here!

 - Have a secret Santa for large family gatherings